Last updated: Tuesday 15 October 2024

 The considerable age of the slate tiles on the roof and natural deterioration over time has meant the loose and slipping tiles no longer protect the roof structure underneath, and they have become a health and safety hazard.
 Likewise, there is significant wear and tear to the exterior render of the 135-year-old building.

-Stage 2 of the project includes renovation of external timber window joinery and a new coat of paint to the external walls.
+Stage Two of the project includes renovation of external timber window joinery and a new coat of paint to the external walls.
 As the work will be sympathetic to the building’s heritage status, the colour will change to reflect its original colour.

 Once the work is complete, the structure will look significantly improved, maintained and cared for, which is befitting for a building of this significance and stature.